Penetration Testing

-Metasploitable 3 Walkthrough: Penetration Testing (Part 1)
+Metasploitable 3 Walkthrough: Advanced Penetration Testing

 Metasploitable3 is an updated version of Metasploitable2, developed to provide a more realistic environment for practicing advanced penetration testing techniques.
 This version introduces new vulnerabilities and services, offering a broader range of challenges for ethical hackers and security enthusiasts.
 Let’s explore what makes this version different and its key features!